LogtalkDotOrg/logtalk3/manuals/sources/userman/predicates.rst

 the object (or category) containing the directive.
 Any conflicts are reported by Logtalk as compilation errors.

+The object identifier argument can also be a :term:`parameter variable` when using the directive in a parametric object or a parametric category.
+In this case, dynamic binding will necessarily be used for all listed predicates (and non-terminals).
+The parameter variable must be instantiated at runtime when the messages are sent.
+This feature simplifies experimenting with multiple implementations of the same protocol (for example, to evaluate the performance of each implementation for a particular case).
+It also simplifies writing tests that check multiple implementations of the same protocol.

 .. _predicates_alias:

 Alias directive